 Thing 13: Walk the crosswalk

 Learn more: Try your hand at a crosswalk

 Mapping and crosswalking metadata from one schema to another enables metadata harvesting and sharing between systems.

-1. Crosswalks are easiest seen in a table or spreadsheet format.
+1. Crosswalks are viewed more easily in a table or spreadsheet format.
 Take a look at this example of a Dublin Core<->DDI crosswalk table.

 Consider: the most confounding issue you encountered in make your Crosswalk.
 How did you overcome it?

 Thing 13: Walk the crosswalk